Chirantan Jitendra Desai Sells 3,150 Shares of ServiceNow, Inc. (NYSE:NOW) Stock

 Wall Street Analyst Weigh In

-Several equities research analysts have recently weighed in on NOW shares.
-Citigroup dropped their target price on shares of ServiceNow from $734.00 to $700.00 and set a “buy” rating for the company in a research report on Thursday, October 19th.
-Evercore ISI boosted their price objective on shares of ServiceNow from $550.00 to $650.00 and gave the company an “overweight” rating in a research report on Tuesday, August 15th.
-BMO Capital Markets reduced their target price on shares of ServiceNow from $630.00 to $615.00 and set an “outperform” rating for the company in a research note on Tuesday, October 24th.
-Piper Sandler boosted their target price on shares of ServiceNow from $600.00 to $620.00 and gave the company an “overweight” rating in a research note on Thursday, October 26th.
-Finally, Needham & Company LLC reissued a “buy” rating and set a $660.00 target price on shares of ServiceNow in a research note on Thursday, October 26th.
-Two analysts have rated the stock with a hold rating and twenty-eight have issued a buy rating to the stock.
-According to data from MarketBeat.com, ServiceNow presently has an average rating of “Moderate Buy” and an average price target of $614.77.
+A number of analysts have issued reports on the company.
+Citigroup decreased their price target on ServiceNow from $734.00 to $700.00 and set a “buy” rating for the company in a report on Thursday, October 19th.
+Evercore ISI lifted their price target on ServiceNow from $550.00 to $650.00 and gave the stock an “overweight” rating in a report on Tuesday, August 15th.
+StockNews.com assumed coverage on ServiceNow in a report on Thursday, October 5th.
+They set a “buy” rating for the company.
+HSBC started coverage on ServiceNow in a report on Friday, September 15th.
+They set a “buy” rating and a $704.00 price target for the company.
+Finally, Truist Financial reiterated a “hold” rating and set a $575.00 price target on shares of ServiceNow in a research note on Tuesday, October 24th.
+Two analysts have rated the stock with a hold rating and twenty-eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $614.77.

 About ServiceNow